blockdeep/libro/src/low/Use_Appropriate_Naming_Conventions.md

 - The function names `processData` and `doStuff` are too vague, providing no insight into their purpose.
 - The variable names `x` and `tmp` do not describe the data they hold, making the code harder to follow.
-- The type alias `T` and struct `Info` lack meaningful context, obscuring their intent.
+- The type alias `B` and struct `Info` lack meaningful context, obscuring their intent.

 ## Best practice